promiseofcake/circleci-workflow-queue/README.md

 ## Configuration Requirements

-In order to use this orb you will need to export a `CIRCLECI_TOKEN` secret added to a context of your choosing.
+In order to use this orb you will need to export a `CIRCLECI_API_TOKEN` secret added to a context of your choosing.
 It will authentcation against the CircleCI API to check on workflow status. (see: https://circleci.com/docs/api/v2/index.html#section/Authentication)

 ---